rishabh1125/nlp-1.2-context-lebelling/README.md

 ### ASSUMPTIONS
 1. **Adjective - head based tag**: Based on the idea that our context should be a feature of the clothing product and describe the clothing product.
 An Important assumption taken is our meaningful context will be 2 worded with the first word, being an adjective and the second being a noun (feature of cloth), where our adjective shall be describing the noun. (eg. Perfect dress, Tight fit, etc).
+They will be called label adjective and label topic in the procedure.
 1. **Review Independence** : A major assumption taken here is the review text field (‘’ and ‘’) , should be enough to accurately find context in the review, and other columns.
 1. **Semantically similar** :All the tags relevant to dress feedback should be semantically similar to our target words :  ‘dress’ ,‘product’ or ‘e-commerce’.
 And this will be judged cosine similarity index with suitable threshold.(Mentioned in Assumption #4)
 1. **Threshold confidence** :